maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Databases.md

 # Introduction to Databases

-Databases are organized systems for storing, managing, and retrieving data.
-They are essential in virtually all areas of IT, from websites and mobile apps to large enterprise systems and cybersecurity operations.
+Databases are structured systems used for data management, retrieval, and storage.
+From websites and mobile apps to big enterprise systems and cybersecurity operations, they are crucial in almost every aspect of IT.

 ---

 ## 1. Relational Databases (RDBMS)

-A **relational database** stores information in tables made up of rows and columns, similar to a spreadsheet.
-It uses **SQL** to organise, search, and manage data, especially good for relating data across different tables.
+Like a spreadsheet, a **relational database** stores data in tables composed of rows and columns.
+It organises, searches, and manages data using **SQL**, which is particularly useful for connecting data from several tables.
 ### Basic Properties:

 - Store data in **tables** (rows and columns).